woowup/docs/howto/customize-magento-conector-en.md

 ```

 ### woowup_before_order_points
-It's runned before to calculate credit points for an order.
-It can modify the total credit points.
+It let's you implement code to calculate how many points should be assigned for an order.
-If the function modifies the calculated points, the extension would send that quantity to woowup platform
+If the function modifies the calculated points, the extension would send that quantity to WoowUp.

 Example: